 - Death certificate, if available

-- Names and addresses for all beneficiaries and next-of-kin
+- Names and addresses for all beneficiaries and next of kin

 - Asset information (please include assets with a joint owner or named beneficiary):

-- Real estate (bring deed if available)
+- Real estate information (bring deed if available and recent mortgage statement if applicable)

-- Bank accounts
+- Bank account statements

-- Life insurance policies
+- Life insurance policies/statements

-- Investment accounts
+- Investment account statements

-- Bonds
+- Savings Bonds

 - Any other asset in the decedent’s name